 In addition, burns to the skin may occur with an over-heated wheat bag especially if it is being used on a baby, young child or an elderly person.

-The MFS recommends that the following fire safety guidelines be applied when using these products:
+The MFS recommends that the following fire and life safety guidelines be applied when using these products:

 - Do not overheat wheat bags.
 Follow the manufacturer’s instructions.

 - Use wheat bags only as a heat pack for direct application to the body.
 Do not use them as bed warmers.